-Since the early days of additive manufacturing, there has been interest in the technology from the automotive industry.
-American automaker Ford actually bought the third 3D printer ever made in 1986, marking the beginning of a fruitful and productive relationship between the 3D printing and automotive segments.
+Since the early days of additive manufacturing, there has been interested in technology from the automotive industry.
+American automaker Ford bought the third 3D printer ever made in 1986, marking the beginning of a fruitful and productive relationship between the 3D printing and automotive segments.

 Since Ford’s early adoption of 3D printing, the technology has been adopted by many automotive manufacturers in some capacity.
 Big car companies have experimented with the technology to see its impact on product development and supply chains, while smaller automotive startups, such as Divergent and Local Motors, have found 3D printing to be an essential part of their production.